Ammad-Nasir/mlops-mlflow-assignment/README.md

-Sure, Ammad!
-Here’s a complete **README.md** tailored for your MLflow MLOps assignment.
+ a complete **README.md** tailored for your MLflow MLOps assignment.
 You can place it in the root of your project.

 ---